A guide to the WhatsApp Business Calling API

 As part of the WhatsApp Business Calling API implementation, businesses can incorporate an IVR menu, which users can interact with to select their required option using a numeric keypad displayed on WhatsApp.

-Some of our beta customers are routing inbound calls via our cloud contact center solution, Conversations, which provides them the flexibility to offer messaging or voice calls via WhatsApp.
+Some of our customers are routing inbound calls via our cloud contact center solution, Conversations, which provides them the flexibility to offer messaging or voice calls via WhatsApp.

 Calls can be connected to other VoIP, for example webRTC and SIP, although connecting WhatsApp calls to PSTN networks (mobiles or fixed line) is not supported.